 One benefit of not collateralizing or using your first home to purchase your second house is that if there is a hard market crash or any other terrible devaluation scenario you’ll still own a fully paid-for property.

 If you need help going through your loan options or want to learn more about a HELOC, we at Texas Trust Home Loans are here to help you out.
 Our loan experts are non-commissioned, so they always prioritize your financial interests and not their own.
-Call us now for a free consultation at (888) 971-1425 or (214) 245-3929 or apply now at www.texastrustloans.com.
+For further information, please visit our website www.texastrustloans.com